-- "Background" below

-- "Define a Similarity Policy" on the next page
+- "Background" on the next page - "Define a Similarity Policy" on the next page

-- 1. Background

 A UNIX lab administrator has the following view managed in Configuration Manager:

 He wants to ensure that all the UNIX machines that are connected to an Oracle database (that is, those highlighted in the diagram above) have the same OS version.
 Since he always likes to make sure his machines are running the latest patch, this version changes often.